 Although the RHE design is efficient, some laptop designs use the RHE design with a passive element to increase the cooling efficiency of the solution.
 Usually to add a passive element, a large metal plate is attached to a part of the RHE design.
 The plate allows more heat to dissipate passively, typically from under the keyboard.

 Heat transfers from the processor to an attachment block, through which runs a heat pipe.
 A heat pipe is typically a hollow copper pipe containing a fluid and wicking material.
 Through vaporization and recondensation, heat travels through the heat pipe to heatsink fins.
 Localized airflow then evacuates the heat to the outside air.

 What is thermal interface material (TIM)?

 Highly efficient cooling solutions rely heavily on proper processor installation to work.
-In all laptop designs, after the processor is installed, it must be attached to the laptop cooling solution.
+In all laptop designs after installing the processor, it must attach to the laptop cooling solution.
 Generally, a thermal interface material (TIM) is used to provide efficient thermal exchange between the processor and attachment block.
-The thermal interface material type may vary depending on the laptop manufacturer.
+The type of thermal interface material may vary depending on the laptop manufacturer.
 Proper installation of this thermal interface material is crucial to the success of the thermal solution.
 Failure to properly install the thermal interface material could cause the processor to overheat.
 We recommend you:

-|Note||If you remove the TIM from the processor, the thermal interface material will most likely need to be replaced.
-Since the thermal interface material of the manufacturers have different thickness and different thermal properties, you will need to contact your laptop vendor, manufacturer, or the place of purchase for replacement.|
+|Note||If you remove the TIM from the processor, you may need to replace the TIM.
+The TIM of different manufacturers has varying thickness and thermal properties.
+Contact your laptop vendor, manufacturer, or the place of purchase for replacement.|

 If you remove the thermal solution for a mobile processor, you should replace the thermal interface material (TIM).

 Where do I get TIM?